 Hemorrhoids

 Hemorrhoids are swollen veins located in the lower rectum or around the anus.
-They are one of the most common anorectal conditions and can cause symptoms such as rectal bleeding, itching, swelling, and discomfort during bowel movements.
+They are one of the most common anorectal conditions and may cause symptoms such as rectal bleeding, itching, swelling, and discomfort during bowel movements.

 Types of Hemorrhoids